NCEAS/vegbank2/INSTALL.md

 Step 3:

-Take the `flyway.conf` file and move it into your local flyway `conf` installation.
+Take the `flyway.conf` file in this repo and move it into your local flyway `conf` installation.
 Ensure that the contents match the location of the `/migrations` folder found in the directory where this `vegbank2` repo exists.
 For example:

 ```
 // ex. /Users/doumok/Code/flyway-10.17.0/conf/flyway.conf